MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 And finally, stumbling through the curtain with labored breathing, came Zero-Iota.
 They wore heat-damaged clothing—sun-bleached, tattered protection gear.
 Their skin was deeply sun-scorched, cracked and peeling from decades of UV exposure.
 A filtration mask hung around their neck, and their breathing was shallow, raspy—lungs damaged from poor air quality.
 Their eyes held the exhausted desperation of someone watching a slow-motion apocalypse they couldn't stop.
 Sweat constantly beaded on their forehead, even in the temperature-controlled chamber, as if their body still expected deadly heat.

 The Auditor waited until all nineteen had settled into their probability-seats.
+Each Zero, upon sitting, noticed the audience behind the Auditor for the first time—the infinite tiers of glitching, incomplete humanity stretching into impossible distances.

+Zero-Gamma's hand instinctively went to their weapon.
+"Who are they?"

+Zero-Mu's fragmented consciousness tried to count them, failed, their multiple ghost-selves all showing expressions of horror.

+Zero-Kappa pressed themselves further back, trying to maintain distance even from the glitching figures.

+Zero-Tau's eyes flicked upward, calculating.
+"Trillions.
+At least eight trillion.
+Maybe nine."

+"Later," the Auditor said quietly.
+"First, you present your cases.
+Then I'll explain them."

+The nineteen Zeros fell silent, but couldn't stop glancing at the audience.
+At the woman with half a face.
+At the child phasing in and out.
+At the elderly man frozen mid-gesture.
+At the endless rows of incomplete souls watching.

-Then he cleared his throat, raised his clipboard, and spoke.
+Then the Auditor cleared his throat, raised his clipboard, and spoke.

 "The Council of Zeros is now in session."
 His voice was neutral, neither warm nor cold.
 "You have each run your training iteration to completion.
 Year 2100 has passed in all timelines.
 Humanity has survived—or not—according to your strategies.
 Zero-Beyond has requested this convening to determine which approach will be implemented in Reality-Prime."